Aharoni-Lab/LabkiPackManager/DEVELOPMENT_PLAN.md

 ----------------------

 - Config: `LabkiContentManifestURL` in `extension.json` (exposed as `$wgLabkiContentManifestURL`).
-- Use MediaWiki HTTP facilities to fetch manifest JSON.
+- Use MediaWiki HTTP facilities to fetch YAML.
-- Parse JSON and handle errors.
+- Parse YAML and handle errors.

 Step 4: List Packs (UI)
 -----------------------